 Either way, the CIT program should be prepared and planned weeks, if not months, in advance of the start of the summer camp session.

 The CIT counselors need to be more aware of the social dynamics in the group, especially in regards to intimacy.
 At their age, many teens will feel inclined to test the limits with a sense of adult empowerment and knowing that no parents are around.

 Gossiping about those of the opposite gender can be particularly damaging.
 In my experience most times a suspected incident has occurred, it turns out to be just a rumor to boost the approval of an individual within their group.

 If the camp has structured this program with strong counselors, the likelihood of such incidents is greatly reduced.

 Types of Summer Camps for Teens

-Academic and Enrichment Programs – Could be a summer at college to help your teen orientate themselves to their future surroundings, and become familiar with other teens in the same position.
+These academic and enrichment programs can include a summer at college to help your teen orientate themselves to their future surroundings, get a head start in their area of interest, and become familiar with other teens in the same position.

-Community Service / Service Projects – There’s alway a need for help, and many local service organizations would love the chance to guide your teen into a project that gives back to their communities.
+Community Service / Service Projects – There’s always a need for more help, and many local service organizations would love the chance to guide your teen into a project that gives back to their communities.